AlexisPell/InstaLike/readme.md

 // /routes for routing
 // /middlewares for async, error, auth handlers and so on
 // /utils for another workflow .js files

-How to begin using:

-1. npm install
-2. Connect to Mongo in atlas
-3. In folder /config, create file config.env
-4. Set up config.env with following lines of code:
-   NODE_ENV=development
-   PORT=5000
-   MONGO_URI=Your_link_to_connect_db //Connect DB
-   JWT_SECRET=somerandomtexttocreatejwt
-   JWT_EXPIRE=30d
-   JWT_COOKIE_EXPIRE=30
-5. Done!
-Be free to use auth, private routes and create some REST APIs